Benkdel/mazeProject/README.md

-# Maze Porject using SDL and RayCasting, code in C
+# Maze Porject using SDL and RayCasting, code in C++

 # command to make file: mingw32-make.exe